Skip to content

 Copy API Key Secrets

-The Keys screen is seen again with the additional content similar to that shown in the graphic below; the key information is blanked out for security.
+The Integrations screen appears again with content similar to the graphic below; the key information is blanked out for security.

-• Review the graphic and then follow directions below to save more parameters you will need to Configure Secrets
+Review the graphic and then follow the directions below to save more parameters you will need to Configure Secrets

 App Store Connect Key page